-A single stone partially covered with remnant fusion crust, weighing 4,818 g, was found in Northwest Africa.
-Upon close examination by meteorite dealer Greg Hupé, he noticed that the meteorite had an unusual appearance with similarities to primitive achondrites and he purchased the meteorite in June 2008 in Er Rachidia, Morocco.
+A single stone partially covered with remnant fusion crust and weighing 4,818 g was found in Northwest Africa.
+Upon close examination, meteorite dealer Greg Hupé noticed that the meteorite had an unusual appearance with similarities to primitive achondrites, and he purchased the meteorite in June 2008 in Er Rachidia, Morocco.
 A portion of the meteorite was sent to the University of Washington in Seattle (A. Irving and S. Kuehner) for analysis and classification, and NWA 5400 was determined to be a unique ungrouped achondrite.
 Thirty-one possibly paired stones were found by Mbarek Ait el Caid in February 2008 (NWA 5363, 2,455 g).
 Samples of these stones and a sample of NWA 5400 were studied by Albert Jambon (Université Pierre et Marie Curie, Paris), including O-analyses, and they were declared to constitute a pairing group.
-However, the pairing status of all stones in the lot with NWA 5400 require scrutinizing.
-Two other members of this pairing group, NWA 6077 (1,010 g) and NWA 6292 (725 g), which were found in 2008 and 2010, respectively, have also been demonstrated by O-isotopic analysis (Carnegie Institution in Washington D.C.) to be paired with NWA 5400.
+Two other stones, NWA 6077 (1,010 g) and NWA 6292 (725 g), were found in 2008 and 2010, respectively; these have also been demonstrated by O-isotopic analysis (Carnegie Institution in Washington D.C.) to be paired with NWA 5400.

-Two different oxygen 3-isotope diagrams showing the plot of the four recognized members of the NWA 5400 pairing group can be seen: (1) (courtesy of Bernd Pauli) and (2) (courtesy of Achim Raphael).
+The four recognized members of the NWA 5400 pairing group are plotted on two different oxygen three-isotope diagrams: (1) (courtesy of Bernd Pauli) and (2) (courtesy of Achim Raphael).
 The first diagram utilizes a less precise slope for the TFL (Terrestrial Fractionation Line) of ~0.5.
 Recent O-isotopic studies conducted by the Carnegie Institute, the Open University, and the University of Groningen have determined that a slope of 0.526 represents a more precise TFL slope (Rumble et al., 2007).
 When constructed with updated coordinates (A. Irving), the adjusted TFL slope passes very close to the points determined for the NWA 5400 pairing group.
-It also passes through the CI chondrite field and probably the martian field as well.
+The slope also passes through the CI chondrite field and probably the martian field as well.
 The second diagram compares the NWA 5400 pairing group to the brachinites and brachinite-like meteorites Divnoe, Zag (b), and NWA 4042.
-It appears that the NWA 5400 pairing group is not genetically related to the brachinites or brachinite-like meteorites, but probably formed by analogous processes on one or more different parent bodies.
+It is evident that the NWA 5400 pairing group is not genetically related to either the brachinites or the brachinite-like meteorites, but probably formed by analogous processes on a separate parent body.
 See also a linearized O-isotope plot

 (3) showing a slope similar to the TFL, based on data from Miller (2002).